Facebook centralizes its crisis response tools in a new hub called Crisis Response

 The usage of social media then skyrocketed as a result, with people turning to the larger crowd in desperation for assistance.
 Some people began posting their cries for help to Twitter; others used the walkie-talkie app Zello; and neighbors signed up in droves for Nextdoor.

-Facebook, too, says it has seen its users coming together to help one another in the wake of Hurricane Harvey and Irma.
+Facebook, too, says it has seen its users coming together to help one another in the wake of Hurricanes Harvey and Irma.
 For example, a man drove 90 minutes on his boat after seeing a call on Facebook asking for people who could help rescue those trapped in their homes.
 A daughter of an Irma survivor on St. John fundraised over $2,000 to help her mom recover.
 People have found loved ones were safe through Safety Check, organized help over Messenger, or found shelter through Community Help.

 But Facebook wasn’t the only tool that helped people after Harvey – Twitter was more efficient, at times, as well as Zello.
 With the new hub, Facebook aims to solidify its position as a place where users can connect for help.